Fascism in North America: Caribbean

-Fascism was rare in Caribbean politics, not only for the same reasons as those in Central America but also due to the continuation of colonialism into the 1950s.
-However Falangist movements have been active in Cuba, notably under Antonio Avendaño and Alfonso Serrano Vilariño from 1936 to 1940.
-A Cuban Nazi party was also active but this group, which attempted to change its name to the 'Fifth Column Party' was banned in 1941.
-As in Cuba, Falangist groups have been active in Puerto Rico, especially during World War II, when an 8000 strong branch came under FBI scrutiny.
+Fascism was rare in Caribbean politics, both for the same reasons as those in Central America as well as due to the continuation of colonialism into the 1950s.
+However, Falangist movements have been active in Cuba, notably under Antonio Avendaño and Alfonso Serrano Vilariño, from 1936 to 1940.
+A Cuban Nazi Party was also active and attempted to change its name to the 'Fifth Column Party', but it was ultimately banned in 1941.
+As in Cuba, Falangist groups have been active in Puerto Rico, especially during World War II, when an 8,000 member branch came under FBI scrutiny.

 Mexico

 In 1922, the Mexican Fascist Party was founded by Gustavo Sáenz de Sicilia.
-The party was viewed with dismay by Italian fascists, and in 1923, the Italian ambassador stated that "This party was not anything else than a bad imitation of ours".
+Italian fascists strongly disapproved of the new party, and in 1923, the Italian ambassador stated, "This party was not anything else than a bad imitation of ours".

 The National Synarchist Union was founded in 1937 by José Antonio Urquiza.
-The group espoused some of the aspects of the palingenetic ultranationalism which is at the core of fascism because it sought a rebirth of society away from the anarchism, communism, socialism, liberalism, Freemasonry, secularism and Americanism which it believed were dominating Mexico.
-However, it differed from European fascism because it was very Roman Catholic in nature.
-Although supportive of corporatism the National Synarchist Union was arguably too counterrevolutionary to be considered truly fascist.
+The group espoused some aspects of the palingenetic ultranationalism, a core tenet of fascism, as it aimed to bring about a societal rebirth, distancing itself from anarchism, communism, socialism, liberalism, Freemasonry, secularism and Americanism, which it believed was prevalent in Mexico.
+However, it differed from European fascism in that it was very Roman Catholic in nature.
+Although supportive of corporatism, the National Synarchist Union was arguably too counterrevolutionary to be considered truly fascist.

 A similar group, the Gold Shirts, founded in 1933 by Nicolás Rodríguez Carrasco, also bore some of the hallmarks of fascism.

-A Falange Española Tradicionalista was also formed in Mexico by Spanish merchants who were based there and opposed the consistent level of support which was given to the Republican side during the Spanish Civil War by Lázaro Cárdenas.
+A Falange Española Tradicionalista was also formed in Mexico by the Spanish merchants who were based there and opposed the consistent level of support Lázaro Cárdenas gave to the Republicans during the Spanish Civil War.
 However, the group was peripheral because it did not seek to acquire any amount of influence outside this immigrant population.
-A Partido Nacional Socialista Mexicano was also active, with most of its 15,000 members being of German background.
+A Partido Nacional Socialista Mexicano was also active, with most of its 15,000 members having a German background.

 A more modern group, the Nationalist Front of Mexico was founded in San Luis Potosí in 2006 by Juan Carlos López Lee.
-It has strongly promoted the Reconquista ideology.
+It strongly promoted the Reconquista ideology.